 Jeff Hall returned to Georgia Southwestern in September 2020 and serves as the Vice President for Business and Finance.
-In this role, he supervises the offices of Accounting Services, Purchasing, Materials Management, Auxiliary Services, Public Safety, Student Accounts and Physical Plant.
-Jeff previously served as GSW’s Comptroller from 2010-2017 and Albany State University’s Controller for 3 years after that.
+In this role, he supervises the offices of Accounting Services, Purchasing, Materials Management, Auxiliary Services, Public Safety, Student Accounts, and Physical Plant.
+Jeff previously served as GSW’s Comptroller from 2010–2017 and as Controller at Albany State University for three years following that.
 He has also worked as an auditor for the Georgia Department of Audits and Accounts and is a Certified Public Accountant and Certified Government Financial Manager.
-Jeff earned both of his degrees from GSW, a Bachelor of Business Administration in Marketing in 2001 and a Bachelor of Business Administration in Accounting in 2005.
+Jeff earned a Bachelor of Business Administration in Marketing (2001) and a Bachelor of Business Administration in Accounting (2005) from GSW.
+He also holds a Master of Business Administration from the University of North Georgia.

 Jamie MacLennan joined GSW in 2008.
 He is a Professor of Sociology and Chair of the Psychology and Sociology Department.
 He also currently serves as the Faculty Senate President.
 He earned his Ph.D. in Sociology from Rutgers, the State University of New Jersey, in 2005.
 Dr. MacLennan studied social interactions among Appalachian Trail long-distance hikers for doctoral dissertation, completing an end-to-end hike of the 2,172.6-mile trail in 2003.
 He is currently researching social-psychological factors related to the development of alcohol use disorder.